 Examples of such problems include the following:

-Process pain points are related to areas of inefficiency in a company’s customer engagement procedures.
-These weaknesses not only impact customers but also harm the company’s support team.
+Process pain points are related to inefficiencies in a company’s customer engagement strategies.
+These weaknesses not only impact customers but can also harm the company’s support team.

 The pain points linked to processes might involve: